EthanWang90/my-portfolio/README.md

-# my-portfolio
+# Ethan Wang's portfolio

-my professional portfolio
+This is my professional portfolio.
+It uses AWS and Reactjs